 The Committee must consider any application made under clause 9(b) at the next available committee meeting and must accept or reject the application at that meeting or the next.

-If an application is rejected, the applicant may appeal against the decision by giving notice to the Secretary within 14 days after being advised of the rejection.
+If an application is rejected, the applicant may appeal against the decision by giving notice to the Treasurer/Secretary within 14 days after being advised of the rejection.

 If an applicant gives notice of an appeal against the rejection of his or her application, the Committee must reconsider the application at the next committee meeting after receipt of the notice of appeal.